heymichellemac/heymichellemac-hugo/content/blog/2020/flow-diagram-in-obsidian.md

 Once you've created something tangible from your thoughts, you can easily share this with others to see what they think.

-Capture a screenshot of your diagram and share it on Twitter or on the [Obsidian forums](https://forum.obsidian.md/) to talk about your process with others.
+Capture a screenshot of your diagram and share it on social media or on the [Obsidian forums](https://forum.obsidian.md/) to talk about your process with others.

 This is a great way to garner feedback from like-minded people and perhaps it will shed some light on things you hadn't thought about before.